Berkeley Bowl

 The business name is a reference to the former bowling alley that became the store's first location.

 History

 In 1977, Glenn and Diane Yasuda opened a small neighborhood market in a converted building that formerly housed a bowling alley at 2777 Shattuck Avenue.
-By the late 1990s, it had outgrown the building, and in 1999 moved to a renovated Safeway at 2020 Oregon Street.
-Labor organizers pushed to unionize the store's 250 employees in 2003, but after a series of disputes, the National Labor Relations Board accused the company of "pervasive and serious" labor issues that prevented a fair election.
-The company reached a settlement recognizing the United Food and Commercial Workers as representatives of Berkeley Bowl workers, and paying but not reinstating two employees who claimed that they were unfairly fired.
-A second location, Berkeley Bowl West, opened in 2009.
-The union was decertified after an employee vote in 2010.
+At the time, Glenn was teaching business education at a local college.
+By the late 1990s, the business had outgrown the building, and in 1999 it moved renovated and moved to a former Safeway supermarket, at 2020 Oregon Street.

+In 2002, labor organizers pushed to unionize the store's 250 employees.
+In 2004, but after a series of disputes, the National Labor Relations Board accused the company of "pervasive and serious" labor issues that prevented a fair election.
+The company reached a settlement that year, recognizing the United Food and Commercial Workers as representatives of Berkeley Bowl workers, and paying but not reinstating two employees who claimed that they were unfairly fired.

+In 2008, John Glionna, a staff writer for the Los Angeles Times, wrote an article with some negative comments about the store.
+In response, Glionna was banned for life from the business.

+In 2009, the business opened a second location, Berkeley Bowl West.
+In 2010, the union was decertified after an employee vote.

+In 2020, Glenn Yasuda died at the age of 85.
+Yasuda’s son, Gen, took over the running of the two stores in Berkeley.